bslatkin/dpxdt/README.md

 [![Build Status](https://travis-ci.org/bslatkin/dpxdt.svg?branch=master)](https://travis-ci.org/bslatkin/dpxdt)

-## Getting started

-Depicted can be used in two ways: as a [local tool](#local-depicted) for generating screenshots and [as a server](#depicted-server) for coordinating continuous deployment.

-To get started with either, run:

-    pip install dpxdt

-For the local tool, read on.
-For the server, [scroll on](#depicted-server).

 # Local Depicted

 Local `dpxdt` is a tool for generating screenshots.
 It reads in a YAML config file and generates screenshots using PhantomJS.
 This makes sense for testing reusable tools (e.g. libraries) which aren't "deployed" in the way that a traditional web app is.

+To get started with run:

+    pip install dpxdt

 Create a simple page to screenshot: